pupil-labs/hmd-eyes/COLLABORATION.md

+## Intro

+hmd-eyes uses the Collective Code Constuction Contract (C4) read more below.

+# Collective Code Construction Contract (C4)

-The Collective Code Construction Contract (C4) is an evolution of the github.com [http://help.github.com/send-pull-requests/ Fork # Pull Model], aimed at providing an optimal collaboration model for free software projects.
+The Collective Code Construction Contract (C4) is an evolution of the github.com [Fork # Pull Model](http://help.github.com/send-pull-requests/), aimed at providing an optimal collaboration model for free software projects.
 This is revision 1 of the C4 specification.

 * Name: rfc.zeromq.org/spec:22/C4.1
 * Editor: Pieter Hintjens <ph@imatix.com>